Zicchio/LG-Snippetbox/README.md

 # Further Improvements

 TODO: write section with additions over what is presented over the book (if any).
+Possible ideas:
-Suggestion: add a login with some OAuth2.1 server (maybe Google or AAC).
+1. login with some OAuth2.1 server (maybe Google or AAC).
-Routing using Go 1.22 could also be an idea.
+2. routing using Go 1.22 could also be an idea.
+3. admin page or roles for notes managements (edit, delete and update)
+    - might already be covered by the bool, update this note if needed
+    - roles might also be covered by *Let'd Go Further* but that's ok
+4. email verification

 # Implementation Notes